Enichan/Arenas/README.md

 - Arena allocation for multiple unmanaged types
 - All memory is dumped when calling `Clear` or `Dispose` on an arena instance
-- Memory reuse via per-type freelists
+- Memory reuse via per-size freelists
 - Managed C# code can reference unmanaged structs via the `UnmanagedRef<T>` type
 - Unmanaged C# code can reference managed objects via the `ManagedRef` type
 - Managed references are kept alive by the arena via reference counting